 Best approached from the rear, the old Commerce Exchange looks like a giant spaceship.
-Now home to the Paris Chamber of Commerce, it's worth a stop inside to see the beautifully restored iron-and-glass dome, which Victor Hugo dismissively likened to a jockey's cap.
+Now home to the International Chamber of Commerce, it's worth a stop inside to see the beautifully restored iron-and-glass dome, which Victor Hugo dismissively likened to a jockey's cap.
 Built in 1809, this was the first iron structure in France.
 Behind it, the 100-foot-tall Colonne Medicis is a remnant of a mansion constructed in 1572 for Catherine de Medici.
 The column, which miraculously escaped destruction through the ages, was used as a platform for stargazing by her powerful astrologer, Cosimo Ruggieri.
 Legend has it that on stormy nights, a silhouetted figure can be seen in the metal cage at the top.
-To learn more about the building of the dome, check out the short video of its construction in the Musée des Arts and Métiers.
+To learn more about the building of the dome, check out the short video of its construction in the Musée des Arts et Métiers.

 2 rue de Viarmes, Paris, 75001, France